chrisjackson-pellicle/paragone-nf/README.md

 This tutorial assumes that you have Singularity and Nextflow installed, and that you have the Y_and_S Singularity image downloaded.
 In addition, you should have the Nextflow pipeline script `yang_and_smith_pipeline_v1_7.nf` and its corresponding config file `yang_and_smith.config`.

-Installation instructions for running on OSX via Vagrant here [LINK].
+Instructions for running Nextflow/Singularity on a Mac (macOS) via Vagrant can be found [here][9].
+Note that the Singularity container and the Nextflow pipeline script and config file will differ from those described in the instructions.

-Instructions for customising the Nextflow config file for your computing resources here [LINK].
+Instructions for customising the Nextflow config file for your computing resources can be found [here][10].
+Note that the Nextflow processes described in the `*.config` file will differ to those described in the instructions.

 ## Input data